e-wrks/edh-vscode-formatter/README.md

 > must **1** space if immediately following another closing bracket

 > Otherwise, it's up to you to decide whether to put **1** space there

+### Semicolons

+Neither the formatter nor the interpreter of **Edh** will insert semicolons for you, most places don't need one, and harmless to have one there, but you do at chances need to insert ones yourself, for disambiguation purpose

+### Trailing Commas

+Trailing commas are permited by the language syntax to greatest extent, but it's up to you to write ones here and there

 ### No more than 2 Blank Lines